Mary in Islam: Birth

 Despite likely being familiar with narrative traditions represented in the Gospel of James, the Quranic account of Mary's birth does not affirm the Immaculate Conception.

 Early years

-As mentioned prior the Quranic narrative imagines Mary in the Temple, however diverging from the apocryphal Christian version of the Presentation of Mary, which ultimately leads to her being educated as God-Bearer in the Temple and thereby becoming God's new Temple (Note: ie his dwelling place) via the birth of the Christ.
-Like in said apocryphal accounts, the Quranic narrative lets her caregiver be decided by the casting of lots.
+As mentioned previously, the Quranic narrative imagines Mary in the Temple, however diverging from the apocryphal Christian version of the Presentation of Mary, which ultimately leads to her being educated as God-Bearer in the Temple and thereby becoming God's new Temple (Note: ie his dwelling place) via the birth of Christ.
+As said in apocryphal accounts, the Quranic narrative lets her caregiver be decided by the casting of lots.
 Unlike them it places her in the care of Zechariah, not Joseph.
 However, much like in the Gospel of James, Zechariah in the Quran is imagined as a high priest.
 The Quranic narrative also borrows the Gospel of James' idea of Mary being miraculously fed in the Temple, unlike the former it however does not explicitly state that Mary had been fed by angels.